-Trainer input at each supervision level MCR Rating Scale (CiPs) Anchor statements Does the trainee perform part or all of the task? ls guidance required? ls it necessary for a trainer to be present for the task?
+Trainer input at each supervision level MCR Rating Scale (CiPs) Anchor statements Does the trainee perform part or all of the task?
+Is guidance required?
+Is it necessary for a trainer to be present for the task?
 Is the trainee performing at a level beyond that expected of a day one consultant? ^c Supervision Level I: Able to observe only: no execution. no n/a n/a n/a Supervision Level IIa: Able and trusted to act with direct supervision: The supervisor needs to be physically present throughout the activity to provide direct supervision. yes all aspects throughout n/a Supervision Level IIb: Able and trusted to act with direct supervision: The supervisor will need to be physically present for part of the activity.
 The supervisor needs to guide all aspects of the activity.
 This guidance may partly be given from another setting. yes all aspects will be necessary for part n/a Supervision Level III: Able and trusted to act with indirect supervision: The supervisor may be required to be physically present on occasions. yes some aspects may be necessary for part n/a

 The supervisor does not need to guide all aspects of the activity.
 For those aspects which do need guidance, this may be given from another setting.
-Able and trusted to Supervision Level IV: act at the level of a day-one consultant. yes None ^{a,b} None ^{a, b} n/a Supervision Level V: Able and trusted to act at a level beyond that expected of a day- one consultant. yes Nonea None a yes
+Supervision Level IV: act at the level of a day-one consultant. yes None ^{a,b} None ^{a, b} n/a Supervision Level V: Able and trusted to act at a level beyond that expected of a dayone consultant. yes None ^a None ^a yes